Take Your Power Back Weekend: Session 3, Take Back Your Community

 The 2020 Presidential Election will be one of the most crucial elections in recent history.
 Nationally, three crises threaten America: voter suppression, COVID-19, and systemic racism.
 Fortunately, student voters can influence how these threats are handled.
 For the first time, Millennial and Gen Z voters will compose over a third of the electorate!
 With this in mind, The Andrew Goodman Foundation launched “Take Your Power Back Weekend,” a virtual summit featuring multiple panels of activists across all backgrounds to encourage student voters to recognize their influence, agency, and power.

 To play back all of Take Your Power Back Weekend, watch our playlist.

 About the Author

-Rachel Sondkar is the Digital Marketing Intern at The Andrew Goodman Foundation.
+Rachel Sondkar is the Communications Associate at The Andrew Goodman Foundation.
 She recently graduated from the University of California, Berkeley, where she was previously an Andrew Goodman Ambassador.